Expert Care for Newborn Babies

 Taking Your Baby Home

 Every case is different.
-Some babies may spend days in the NICU while others spend weeks in our care.
-Working with each family, the neonatology service will determine goals and expectations for discharge.
+Some babies may spend days in the NICU while others spend weeks.
+The care team works with each family to determine goals and expectations for discharge.

 Babies are often ready to go home when they: